avihu111/avihu111.github.io/about.md

 permalink: /about/
 ---

-- I'm a Deep Learning researcher, working on Text-to-Speech at IBM Research.
+- I'm a Deep Learning researcher, working on deep speech processing at IBM Research.
 - I'm also experienced in computer vision and clinical/biological data.
 - I'm a M.Sc. graduate in Computer Science from the Hebrew University of Jerusalem.